Best Places to Trick-or-Treat in Boston: Halloween 2022

 Close to Coolidge Corner hotspots, beautiful Beals Street is closed off to cars and open to all trick-or-treaters on Halloween.
 Stop by the John F. Kennedy National Historic site, where rangers and caretakers get into the spirit and hand out treats all evening long.
 Hint: Go on the early side to avoid crowds, and be sure to wear proper footwear to truck up and down the stairs of the Victorian homes safely.

 One of the best places to trick-or-treat in Boston is actually in Cambridge.
 This modest street in Cambridge has a lot of fun every Halloween, organizing themed decorations and festivities every year for more than a decade.
 There are lights, sound effects, and lots of spooky fog that makes a trek down Dudley deliciously spooky as night falls.

 Newton Centre and Waban – Newton

-If your ventures take you south of Route 9, head toward the Charles River Country Club neighborhood; typically, there's a house on the corner of Country Club and Rosalie where the decorations are over the top.
+If you venture south of Route 9, head toward the Charles River Country Club neighborhood; typically, there's a house on the corner of Country Club and Rosalie where the decorations are over the top.
 On the west side of Newton, the lovely, flat streets of Waban are a magnet for Halloween revelers.

 Bainbridge is maybe best known for its spectacular December holiday lights, but the street's residents really do it up for Halloween, too.
 Look for intense light displays and haunted decor between 25 and 50 Bainbridge Street.
 For pre-evening fun, hit the annual Malden Chamber of Commerce Trick or Treat event on Pleasant Street.
 Start at City Hall and pick up the official Trick or Treat Treasure Map that will lead kids around the square.

 Trick or treat, oceanside?
 If the weather's right, why not?
 Scituate closes part of Front Street to traffic on Halloween evening so kids (and always, some elaborately costumed pets) can collect candy around the harbor.
 Trick or treat afterward in the Minot neighborhood, where the decor and treats are known to be special.